solarwinds/solarwinds-apm-ruby/README.md

     ...

     class App < Grape::API
-      use AppOptics::Rack
+      use AppOpticsAPM::Rack
     end
 ```

 Make sure that the appoptics gem is loaded _after_ Grape either by listing `gem 'appoptics'` after Grape in your Gemfile or calling the `require 'appoptics'` directive after Grape is loaded.

-You must explicitly tell your Grape application to use AppOptics::Rack for tracing to occur.
+You must explicitly tell your Grape application to use AppOpticsAPM::Rack for tracing to occur.

 ## Custom Ruby Scripts & Applications